 - FAYETTE CITY STREETS - Students (residential and commuters) and faculty that park on the city streets are asked to obey ALL city parking signs (specifically "No Parking between 12:01 am and 6:00 am").
 In the case that vehicles are parked illegally, the city will tow the vehicle at the owner's expense.
 This includes being parked in "No Parking" areas, as well as being parked on the road during snow emergencies.

 B. Visitor Parking - Visitor parking areas are designated on the northwest corner of the Student Center, the north end of Dorman and the east lot behind the Henderson-Wilder Library.
-(Please note the Library loop is considered a no parking area/driveway access.
+(Please note the Library loop and the driveway between South Village 1 and South Village 2 is considered a no parking area/driveway access.
 Thus, similar rules do apply and will be enforced.)
 These parking spaces are for guests of the University ONLY.
 Guests are defined as individuals who are not students, faculty or staff of the Fayette campus.
 If a guest receives a ticket, the ticket my be thrown out only if the person returns the ticket to Campus Safety and Security or the Office of Student Development, either in person or by mail, within seven days.
 GUEST PASSES MAY BE OBTAINED IN THE OFFICE OF STUDENT DEVELOPMENT DURING REGULAR BUSINESS HOURS OR FROM THE CAMPUS SAFETY AND SECURITY OFFICER AT NIGHT.